Will Patton: Film and television

-Will portrayed character Ox Knowles on Ryan's Hope from 1982-83.
+Will portrayed character Ox Knowles on Ryan's Hope from 1982 to 1983.
 Patton portrayed the evil antagonist in Desperately Seeking Susan (1985) and had a significant role in No Way Out (1987) opposite Kevin Costner, his first major film.
 He went on to play the role of General Bethlehem, again opposite Kevin Costner, in the 1997 The Postman.
 He portrayed coach Bill Yoast in Remember the Titans (2000), and FBI agent Melvin Purvis in the 1991 made-for-television film Dillinger, before a supporting actor performance in Armageddon (1998).
 Patton performed the role of Alan Wilson for five episodes on the TV show 24 (2009).

 Patton also appeared in Silkwood (1983), The Client (1994), Copycat (1995), The Spitfire Grill (1996), Entrapment (1999), Gone in 60 Seconds (2000), The Mothman Prophecies (2002), The Punisher (2004), The Fourth Kind (2009), Brooklyn's Finest (2010), Minari (2020) and The Forever Purge (2021).
 Patton had a guest role in seasons 3 and 4 of Costner's Paramount Network series Yellowstone (2020-2022).

 Patton portrayed the character of Sam Conroy in the film American Violet (2008).
 From 2011 to 2015, he starred as Colonel Weaver in the TNT sci-fi television series Falling Skies, executive-produced by Steven Spielberg.
 In 2018, Patton portrayed Officer Frank Hawkins in the horror reboot of Halloween, and reprised his role in its two Halloween sequels, Halloween Kills (2021) and Halloween Ends (2022).
 He also portrayed Avery Sunderland in the DC Universe TV series Swamp Thing in 2019.

 Patton's Yellowstone costar, Kevin Costner, identified Patton in May 2023 as an actor that will join him again, this time in Horizon, a "Civil War saga" based on four scripts which Costner intends to write, direct, and act in, covering a 15-year period of "pre- and post-Civil War... settlement of the American west".

 Audiobooks

-Patton provided the voice for the audio version of Al Gore's 2007 The Assault on Reason.
-He recorded the audio version for 22 books written by best-selling mystery writer James Lee Burke.
-He has recorded more than 45 audiobooks.
+Patton has recorded more than forty-five audiobooks, including works by Stephen King, James Lee Burke, and Al Gore.

 Critical reception

 Patton's acting work has been noted, critically and by colleagues.
 Speaking with regard to Patton's presence in the Yellowstone cast, executive producer and fellow cast member Kevin Costner "praise[d]" Patton as "very dynamic in his own way, formidable and detailed", adding that he was "a fantastic actor" and that "[i]t was good to see Will on the set."
-One of his best rated films are The Scent of Rain and Lightning (2017) and Minari (2020).
-As to his participation in television he has an overall positive reviews especially in shows like Swamp Thing (2019).
+Some of his best rated films are The Scent of Rain and Lightning (2017) and Minari (2020).
+As to his participation in television he has overall positive reviews especially in shows like Swamp Thing (2019).